amangup/coding-bootcamp/lecture5/collections_forloop.md

 ## Dictionaries
 - Dictionary is another _collection_ type.
 - Dictionary is a **mapping** from keys to values.
 E.g., let's say you want to store the population of major cities in the USA.
-Then that can be specified as a mapping as follows: City name --> City population
+Then that can be specified as a mapping as follows: City name --> City population.
 - In a dictionary, you cannot have two identical keys.
-In many use cases, this is desired.
+In many problems, this is desired.
 For example, in the case of city population map, we don't want the same city to be present twice.
 - There is _no order_ in the keys of a dictionary.
 That is why we don't call it a _sequence_.
 - Like the list, dictionary is a mutable type.